IV Tubing Misconnection Errors

 - Emphasize the risk of tubing misconnections in orientation and training curricula.

-Contact us by providing the details of your case in the attached e-mail contact form, or by calling toll free at 1-800-569-1937 to speak with one of our attorneys.
+Contact us by providing the details of your case in the attached e-mail contact form, or by calling (706) 432-8320.